Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 There are miles and miles of surface trails inside the park boundaries.
 Hiking is one of the best ways to see the Chihuahuan Desert and parts of the Guadalupe Mountains.

-There are a handful of great trails that start near the visitor center.
-The trails that lead to and from the visitor center close temporarily for the bat flight program every evening.
-Spring is a great time to visit to see the cactus bloom.
+The trails leading to and from the visitor center close temporarily for the bat flight program every evening.

 Do you need help thinking about what type of hiking clothes to pack?
 Find out exactly what to wear hiking all year long.